What does it really take to get lean or reach your health and body composition goals?

 • You may feel fatigued and experience hormone imbalances due to very low body fat levels.

-you requires taking an honest look at your goals and expectations and ensuring they are aligned with the day-to-day things you are willing and able to do.
+There is no right or wrong answer.
+The right answer for you requires taking an honest look at your goals and expectations and ensuring they are aligned with the day-to-day things you are willing and able to do.

 To continue getting leaner, it’s not simply about maintaining the same set of habits and watching your body continue to change.
 Getting leaner is challenging; the leaner you get, the more consistency, precision, and effort are required.

-Our coaches have helped thousands of people with their body composition and performance and undergo continued learning to ensure they are ready to help you reach your goals - especially the more complicated ones.
+WAG Nutrition Coaches have helped thousands of people with their body composition and performance and undergo continued learning to ensure they are ready to help you reach your goals - especially the more complicated ones.
 They'll get to know you, your lifestyle, and your unique needs and create results that you can sustain long-term.

 References: